Authority traps stifle, smother and strangle innovation – even if you’re Einstein…

 - The adherents to the old orthodoxy die out, literally as well as metaphorically;

-When he later became globally famous he joked: “To punish me for my contempt of authority, Fate has made me an authority myself”.
+After his authority had turned him into a global celebrity he joked: “To punish me for my contempt of authority, Fate has made me an authority myself”.

 As a globally celebrated authority, Einstein was caught in the seeing-being trap of the new orthodoxy that he himself had created.